lauk20/APCSFinalProject/README.md

 **TIPS**
 1. If you want to castle, select the King piece.
 2. En Passant is also supported.
+3. Stalemates that are supported: basic stalemate (no valid move for King and not in check), 50-move rule, and 3-fold repetition.

 ## Development Log
 ### 6/3/21